 More About Casinos

 - Casino Games

 - Casino Bonus

 Including casinos located on tribal reservations, there are 40 states with at least one legal casino.

 Tennessee, Kentucky, South Carolina, Virginia, Vermont, Alaska, Hawaii, Georgia, Utah, and Nebraska don’t have casinos.

-You can simply type “casino near me” into Google and it will match your closest casino.
+You can type “casino near me” into Google, which will match your closest casino.
 However, this will work even if you’re hundreds of miles from the nearest one.

 Our site offers guides on each state’s individual laws and legislature.
-In addition, your local government will have similar resources online.
+Also, your local government will have similar resources online.

 Only 42 states allow casinos.
 Use our interactive map above to find them.

 Most of the large cities across the US have local land-based casinos.
 But, no cities in Hawaii, Tennessee, Kentucky, South Carolina, Virginia, Vermont, Alaska, Georgia, Utah, and Nebraska have casinos.